Ricardosgeral/relier/README.md

 #### Additional notes

-+ If the user changes the parameters in the interactive way, [*inputs.ini*](https://github.com/Ricardosgeral/relier/blob/master/inputs.ini) will be updated, once the server begins to record data (green start button in **Main menu**).
++ If the user changes the parameters in the interactive way, [*inputs.ini*](https://github.com/Ricardosgeral/relier/blob/master/inputs.ini) will be updated every time the,
+  + server begins to record data (green start button in **Main menu**), or
+  + blue back button is released in **Set sensors** page.
-So, those selections are kept and are set by default in the next test.
++ In such cases, the parameters are kept and are set by default in the next test.
 + Note that the parameters in the *ini* file will not appear always in the same order!
 However, they will always appear in their respective sections.
 That is, for example, the parameter *interval* will always appear in section [settings],